9

 Schizotypal Personality Disorder

-Nikolai exhibits traits of Schizotypal Personality Disorder (SPD), such as odd beliefs and magical thinking, eccentric behavior, and a lack of close relationships.
+Nikolai exhibits traits of Schizotypal Personality Disorder, such as odd beliefs and magical thinking, eccentric behavior, and a lack of close relationships.

 • Odd Beliefs or Magical Thinking: Nikolai believes that killing his friend will grant him true freedom, reflecting his flawed sense of reality.